-- 49. Prudential provisions or clauses of importance from a prudential point of view should not be written in italics.
+- 58.Prudential provisions or clauses of importance from a prudential point of view should not be written in italics.
 They should also not be worded in a way which makes it unclear whether they do actually apply (e.g. 'it is expected that'; 'if required by the regulation', etc.).
-Provisions should be worded clearly. - 50.The wording used should be in accordance with that in the CRR; for instance, 'non-objection' cannot be used as a substitute for the CRR wording of '(supervisory) permission'.
+Provisions should be worded clearly. - 59.
+The wording used should be in accordance with that in the CRR; for instance, 'nonobjection' cannot be used as a substitute for the CRR wording of '(supervisory) permission'.
 Likewise, the terms of the issuance should not include provisions which may create confusion with the Level 1 provisions (CRR or RTS).
-For example, the terms should not indicate that the relevant regulator may have agreed with the relevant issuer to reduce the principal amount of the note after a longer period than the one foreseen in the CRR (one month). - 51.
+For example, the terms should not indicate that the relevant regulator may have agreed with the relevant issuer to reduce the principal amount of the note after a longer period than the one foreseen in the CRR (one month). - 60.
 The terms should make clear that the trigger event may be calculated at any time.
-Therefore, the definition of the CET1 ratio should not refer to the last quarterly financial date or any extraordinary calculation date. - 52.It is not desirable to specify that provisions apply 'under applicable law' or 'if required by the applicable banking rules' when it is clear that legal requirements come directly from the
+Therefore, the definition of the CET1 ratio should not refer to the last quarterly financial date or any extraordinary calculation date.
+The EBA noted a need for further guidance in that respect as exemplified by recent issuances for which the wording used was not always satisfactory.
+The definition of the trigger event should be clear and simple.
+In particular, the definition should explicitly refer to the possibility to calculate 'at any time'.
+In addition, it should avoid making references to 'as determined by the bank' or to regulatory reporting dates. - 61.An adequate formulation for the trigger event is the following: 'capital adequacy trigger means at any time that the CET1 capital ratio of the Issuer is below [xx%]; whether the capital adequacy trigger has occurred at any time shall be determined by the Issuer, the Competent Authority [or any agent appointed for such purpose by the Competent Authority]'.
+This wording is used accordingly in the proposed standard AT1 templates.
+It is to be noted that having a reference to the competent authority is seen as prudent since the competent authority could also determine that a trigger event has occurred.

-- CRR or the RTS.
-The reference to 'applicable law' might cast uncertainty on the application of CRR and could be understood as questioning its applicability. - 53.
-Terms should only refer to associated arrangements (such as covenants, for instance) when they make clear what those arrangements are, either by a description of the terms of the arrangement that affect the terms of the instrument, or by using a hyperlink to the text of the arrangement, or simply by attaching the terms of the arrangement.
-In any case, it is desirable to exclude any reference to associated arrangements that affect the prudential terms of the instrument. - 54.It is preferable not to have detailed lists of situations where the institution will not make distributions because it creates the impression that the list covers all eventualities whereas this may not be the case.
+- 62.It is not desirable to specify that provisions apply 'under applicable law' or 'if required by the applicable banking rules' when it is clear that legal requirements come directly from the CRR or the RTS.
+The reference to 'applicable law' might cast uncertainty on the application of CRR and could be understood as questioning its applicability. - 63.Terms should only refer to associated arrangements (such as covenants, for instance) when they make clear what those arrangements are, either by a description of the terms of the arrangement that affect the terms of the instrument, or by using a hyperlink to the text of the arrangement, or simply by attaching the terms of the arrangement.
+In any case, it is desirable to exclude any reference to associated arrangements that affect the prudential terms of the instrument. - 64.It is preferable not to have detailed lists of situations where the institution will not make distributions because it creates the impression that the list covers all eventualities whereas this may not be the case.